helium/xorf-generator/README.md

 and the serial option the serial number for the signing data.
 This will generate a `manifest.json` file with the hash of the signing bytes of the filter, the serial number and a signature array entry where multisig members will add signatures to.
-The `-f` option force overwrites the manifest output files if specified.
+The `-f` option force overwrites an existing manifest output files if specified.

 ### Member Signing